 The subject property is located within the Cabrillo Highway/Highway 1 County Scenic Corridor and improved with an existing gas station and food mart.
-The County Scenic Corridor does not require architectural review.
-There is minimal existing landscaping on site - one small ground level plant area of less than 200 sq. ft. is located near the existing monument gas brand business/pricing sign at the intersection of Highway 1 and Vermont Avenue.

-The new curb planter will be located within the Highway 1 right-of-way, parallel to the east property line of the gas station, and is considered a minor addition to the existing gas station.
-Aesthetically, the planter will help soften the overall appearance of the existing hardscape and create visible distinction from Cabrillo Highway.
-The planter will also assist in directing gas station vehicle traffic by establishing designated entry and exit points to and from Cabrillo Highway and also utilize a decorative feature commonly use as traffic control and aesthetic enhancement for many gas stations.
+There is minimal existing landscaping on site - one small ground level plant area of less than 200 sq. ft. is located near the existing monument gas brand business/pricing sign at the intersection of Cabrillo Highway and Vermont Avenue, which from hereon will be referred to as Planter A. The proposed replacement planter located parallel to the existing canopy and east property line of the gas station is referred to as Planter C. The additional planter that has been added at the south eastern corner of the property is referred to as Planter B. All three planters are considered a minor addition to the existing gas station.
+Aesthetically, the planters will help soften the overall appearance of the existing hardscape and create visible distinction from Cabrillo Highway.
+They will also assist in directing gas station vehicle traffic by establishing two designated entry and exit points to and from Cabrillo Highway.
+Landscape planters such as the ones proposed by this application, provide an aesthetically pleasing way to manage circulation used by many gas stations.